feldera/feldera/docs/sql/datetime.md

 ## Non-deterministic functions

+The `NOW()` function returns the current date and time as a `TIMESTAMP` value.
+Note that the function is only evaluated when the computation of the query is triggered by new input, even if the input is empty.

 | Operation     | Description         | Example                        |
 |---------------|---------------------|--------------------------------|
 | `NOW`         | Returns a timestamp | `NOW()` => 2024-07-10 00:00:00 |